-Since then, Jill has led large-scale research studies on mental illness and crime, school shooting prevention, and mass violence, which have received national media attention.
+Jillian Peterson, PhD, is a Professor of Criminology and Criminal Justice at Hamline University and the faculty director of the Center for Justice and Law.
+Jill launched her career as a special investigator in New York City, researching and developing the psycho-social life histories of men facing the death penalty, which were used in their sentencing hearings.
+In that office she developed a saying—"the worse the crime, the worse the story".
+It was always true.
+Jill has led large-scale research studies on mental illness and crime, school shooting prevention, and mass violence, which have received national media attention.
 She is a sought-after national trainer and speaker on issues related to mental illness and violence, trauma, forensic psychology, and mass violence.
 Jill earned her Master’s in social ecology and Doctorate in psychology and social behavior from the University of California, Irvine.
-She is also trained in restorative justice, violence mediation, crisis intervention, de-escalation, and suicide prevention.
-Jill is a Professor of Criminology and Criminal Justice at Hamline University and the faculty director of the Center for Justice and Law.
+She is trained in restorative justice, violence mediation, crisis intervention, de-escalation, and suicide prevention.

-Born and raised in England, James Densley, PhD, is Professor of Criminal Justice and first University Scholar at Metropolitan State University, part of the Minnesota State system.
+Born and raised in England, James Densley, PhD, is a Professor of Criminal Justice and the first University Scholar at Metropolitan State University, part of the Minnesota State system.
+He is also a Visiting Professor at the University of West London and Fellow of the Hamline University Center for Justice and Law.
 James first moved to the United States to teach special education in the New York City public schools.
-After earning his doctorate in sociology from the University of Oxford, he quickly established himself as one of the world’s leading experts on street gangs and youth violence, including cyber violence.
+After earning his Doctorate in sociology from the University of Oxford, he quickly established himself as one of the world’s leading experts on street gangs and youth violence, including cyber violence.
 James’ work has attracted global media attention.
-He is the author of two books, including the award-winning How Gangs Work (Palgrave Macmillan, 2013), 40 refereed articles in leading social science journals, and over 50 book chapters, essays, and other non-refereed works.
-Densley has been an invited or plenary speaker on three continents, including at the FBI National Academy.
+He has been an invited or plenary speaker on three continents.
+James is the author of three books, including the award-winning How Gangs Work (Palgrave Macmillan, 2013), 40 refereed articles in leading social science journals, and over 50 book chapters, essays, and other non-refereed works.